mongodb-labs/django-mongodb/README.md

    Valid values for `verbosity` are `"queryPlanner"` (default), `"executionStats"`, and `"allPlansExecution"`.

+## Why are we building a MongoDB-Django integration?

+Building a robust solution that makes Django and NoSQL databases work together well has historically been challenging due to Django's ORM being built around relational database principles.
+While there have been several attempts in the past to create NoSQL (and MongoDB) integrations for Django, many of these projects have not achieved lasting success for various reasons.
+So, why have we chosen to tackle this problem now?

+According to the 2023 Django Developer Survey, 8% of respondents reported using MongoDB as a database backend with Django.
+This figure has shown a consistent upward trend in recent years (see 2021 and 2022 surveys).
+Additionally, numerous community members and customers have expressed a strong interest in leveraging Django alongside MongoDB.
+Our goal is to meet the needs of the developer community by providing an exceptional experience when working with MongoDB.
+Therefore, we are embarking on this journey to create a reliable integration. **Please note that the current project is in a very early stage of development and is not yet ready for PoC or Production use cases.**

+## Current capabilities

+At this stage, the project should let you replicate the djangoproject.com tutorial with minimal changes.
+You will likely be able to run it passing a portion of the standard Django test suite but not all of it.
+Some key features that we have added so far are:
+- Able to define MongoDB collections using Django models
+- Able to query data using Django’s `QuerySets`
+- Able to use Django’s authentication system `django.contrib.auth`
+- Able to use Django’s automatic admin interface `django.contrib.admin`
+- Able to use Django’s management commands
+- Able to use MongoDB’s Aggregation Pipeline

+## What's next?
+We are working towards a Public Preview release early 2025.
+We do not yet have a timeline for general availability.
+Exact details of the roadmap will be published soon.
+Stay tuned!
+What level of support will MongoDB provide to developers using this code?

+This code is still in development and not intended for POC or production use cases, so we are not providing formal support within our Technical Services team at this time.

 ## Known issues and limitations

 - The following `QuerySet` methods aren't supported: